-Tuition for the 2023-2024 school year is \$2,500 per student for active parishioners and \$4,500 per student for non-registered parishioners.
-Parents are required to pay the total amount of the tuition through the FACTS Management system.
-Parents will be sent an invite to set up their online payments when registration information is collected.
+Tuition for the 2024-2025 school year is \$2625 per student for active parishioners and \$4625 per student for non-registered or non-parishioners.
+Parents are required to pay the total amount of the tuition through the FACTS management system.
+Parents will be sent an invitation to set up their online payments when registration information is collected.

-Registered members of the Church of the Holy Spirit are expected to follow the tithing plan set forth by the Parish.
-For more information, please contact the Chief Administrative Officer (pastor).
+Registered members of the Church of the Holy Spirit are expected to follow the tithing plan set forth by the parish.
+For the 2024-2025 school year, the tithing requirement is \$800 per calendar year.
+ACH tithing options are available.
+Visit https://holyspiritplattsmouth.com/giving-programs/ to sign up for ACH.
+For more information on parish tithing, please contact the Chief Administrative Officer.

 All students, Catholic and non-Catholic, are expected to attend Mass daily and study the Catholic faith.
-They will participate in all activities; both academic and spiritual.
+They will participate in all activities, both academic and spiritual.
 In addition, Catholic students are expected to attend Mass with their families on the weekend.
-They will study and prepare for the sacraments as their age and development allow.
+Students will study and prepare for sacraments as their age and development allow.